nimashoghi/ECE-4180-Project/docs/index.md

 ```
 5.If you wish to use a button to send the signal to upload the dashcam's footage to google drive, add a button in the specified port in dashcam.py, if not comment out all GPIO code.
 It is recommended you use a time.sleep() delay if you are not using a button to ensure the car is outside the range of the home network before it begins checking, in order to prevent instant uploads while still in your homes garage.

-6. If you have not already install pybluez and pydrive, these should be available in the pip repositories(pip3 install pkgname), pybluez must be installed as sudo
+6.If you have not already install pybluez and pydrive, these should be available in the pip repositories(pip3 install pkgname), pybluez must be installed as sudo

-7. Setup a google developer account, create a project with google api permissions, and add the client_secrets.json to the same folder that contains the dashcam.py file.
+7.Setup a google developer account, create a project with google api permissions, and add the client_secrets.json to the same folder that contains the dashcam.py file.

-8. Reboot both pi's and the server should automatically connect, pressing the button or waiting for internet connection(depending on how it was configured) should cause the dashcam footage to be uploaded to google drive.
+8.Reboot both pi's and the server should automatically connect, pressing the button or waiting for internet connection(depending on how it was configured) should cause the dashcam footage to be uploaded to google drive.

 ### For The Bluetooth mobile app: